 A major earthquake in May of 363 AD destroyed many major buildings and monuments including much of the water supply, further sending the city into decline.
 Still, some people chose to stay, though the numbers probably amounted to hundreds rather than the 20,000 that once lived here.

-Once the Umayyad Caliphate took control in 636 AD, the remainder of Petra fell into rapid decline and was eventually abandoned entirely.
-The site was virtually forgotten about by the rest of the world until it was rediscovered in 1812 by Swiss explorer Johann Ludwig Burckhardt.
+Once the Umayyad Caliphate took control in 636 AD, the remainder of Petra fell into rapid decline.
+Eventually they abandoned the city entirely.
+The site was virtually forgotten about until Swiss explorer Johann Ludwig Burckhardt rediscovered it in 1812.

 Upon our exit, we walked through the Colonnade Street, severely damaged by earthquakes and flash floods over the years, but still stunning even in ruins.